 The film was made for Prudential via one of their advertising firms, One X Studios.
-We filmed the story in three cities rich in black economic history: Tulsa, OK, Detroit, MI, and Atlanta, GA, where we were able to interview the mayor during our week of production.
+We filmed the story in three cities rich in black economic history: Tulsa, Detroit, and Atlanta, with an additional week in NYC.

 Each woman’s story gave room to explore a person’s relationship with money and the larger story of financial wellness in the black community.
 Many audience members were in tears during the premiere and at subsequent screenings I’ve attended.
 The film has aired several times on television, has over a million views on YouTube, won a gold Telly award, and continues to screen at festivals.